-Enforcement of Turkish food and agriculture legislation is performed by 81 Provincial Food, Agriculture and Livestock Directorates (PAD) and 919 District Directorates (DD).
-The public laboratories of MinFAL are involved in the official control system.
-These laboratories include: 39 Provincial Food Control Laboratories, one National Food Reference Laboratory, one Bursa Food and Feed Control Central Research Institute Laboratory, nine Veterinary Control Institute Laboratories, eight Plant Quarantine Laboratories and Plant Protection Research Institute Laboratories, as well as 99 private food control laboratories which are authorized and audited by MinFAL.
+Enforcement of Turkish food and agriculture legislation is performed by 81 Provincial Agriculture and Forestry Directorates (AFD) and 921 District Directorates (DD).
+The public laboratories of MinAF are involved in the official control system.
+These laboratories include: 39 Provincial Food Control Laboratories, one National Food Reference Laboratory, one Bursa Food and Feed Control Central Research Institute Laboratory, nine Veterinary Control Institute Laboratories, eight Plant Quarantine Laboratories and Plant Protection Research Institute Laboratories, as well as 98 private food and feed control laboratories which are authorized and audited by MinAF.
 Auditing of directorates, districts, and laboratories is performed by GDFC officials.

 The legal infrastructure of agriculture is mainly based on regulations and/or communiqués and/or circulars rather than on laws.
 The reason for this is that the Turkish constitutional system does not allow laws to be adopted, amended, or abolished easily.
-Therefore governments have traditionally preferred to publish regulations, communiqués, directives, or circulars, etc. The majority of the regulations on food and agricultural products are prepared and published by MinFAL.
-However, there are also regulations published by other Ministries, such as the Ministry of Economy and the Ministry of Health.
-More than one hundred implementing regulations of Law no. 5996 have been published and enforced by MinFAL since 2011.
+Therefore, governments have traditionally preferred to publish regulations, communiqués, directives or circulars, etc. The majority of the regulations on food and agricultural products are prepared and published by MinAF.
+However, there are also other regulations published by other Ministries such as Ministry of Health.
+More than one hundred implementing regulations of Law no. 5996 have been published and enforced by MinAF since 2011.
 In recent years the Turkish government has been informing international bodies, such as the WTO, more often than the past about possible or actual regulation changes, but it is still not consistent.
-Exporters should be aware that there may be some variation among Provinces in applying legislation.
+Exporters should be aware that there may be some variation among provinces in applying legislation.
 This may be due to the lack of guidelines for the enforcement of rules in some cases.
 Most Turkish food and agriculture-related laws, regulations, communiqués, directives, and circulars are available in Turkish on the website of the GDFC here and a few are in English here.